spgroup/control-dependence-analysis/README.md

-# CDA (Control Dependce Analysis) implementation based on Soot
+# CDA (Control Dependence Analysis) implementation based on Soot

-This is a scala implementation of a framework that builds a sparse-value flow graph using Soot.
+This is a scala implementation of a framework that builds a control dependence edge using Soot and an Exceptional Block Graph Construction.

 ## Status